Fun-ASR Technical Report: Model Architecture

 \section{Model Architecture}

-FunAudio-ASR comprises four key components: (1) an audio encoder that extracts representations from the input speech, implemented as multiple layers of transformer encoder, (2) an audio adaptor that connects the audio encoder output with the LLM, implemented as two layers of transformer encoder, (3) a CTC decoder that is built upon the audio encoder to obtain the initial recognition hypothesis, which will be used for hotword customization, as described in Section~\ref{subsec:hotword}, and (4) an LLM-based decoder that produces output based on the audio condition and the CTC prediction.
+Fun-ASR comprises four key components: (1) an audio encoder that extracts representations from the input speech, implemented as multiple layers of transformer encoder, (2) an audio adaptor that connects the audio encoder output with the LLM, implemented as two layers of transformer encoder, (3) a CTC decoder that is built upon the audio encoder to obtain the initial recognition hypothesis, which will be used for hotword customization, as described in Section~\ref{subsec:hotword}, and (4) an LLM-based decoder that produces output based on the audio condition and the CTC prediction.

-To address varying constraints on computational resources and requirements on inference efficiency, we propose two models with different model sizes: \textbf{FunAudio-ASR} and \textbf{FunAudio-ASR-nano}.
-FunAudio-ASR comprises an audio encoder with 0.7B parameters and an LLM-based decoder with 7B parameters, aiming for high recognition accuracy; FunAudio-ASR-nano comprises an audio encoder with 0.2B parameters and an LLM-based decoder with 0.6B parameters, seeking to strike a balance between accuracy and efficiency to meet the demands of low-computational-resource scenarios.
+To address varying constraints on computational resources and requirements on inference efficiency, we propose two models with different model sizes: \textbf{Fun-ASR} and \textbf{Fun-ASR-nano}.
+Fun-ASR comprises an audio encoder with 0.7B parameters and an LLM-based decoder with 7B parameters, aiming for high recognition accuracy; Fun-ASR-nano comprises an audio encoder with 0.2B parameters and an LLM-based decoder with 0.6B parameters, seeking to strike a balance between accuracy and efficiency to meet the demands of low-computational-resource scenarios.